raspberrypilearning/build-an-octapi/en/step_3.md

     ![Set the router's IP address](images/router-lan-ip.png)

-    **Note:** You may need to reboot your router and log back in as 'admin' after this step.
+    You may need to reboot your router and log back in as 'admin' after this step.

 1. Set the Wi-Fi network password, which may be under "Wireless Security" or similar

     **Important:** Make sure you write down the password so that you can use it to log onto your dedicated "OctaPi" network.

-1. Look for the DHCP settings (DHCP is a protocol used for issuing IP addresses automatically, the client and servers will use this to determine their IP addresses).
+1. Look for the DHCP settings.
+DHCP is a protocol used for issuing IP addresses automatically, the client and servers will use this to determine their IP addresses.
 The settings for DHCP may be under 'LAN'.
 Make sure DHCP is enabled and set the DHCP address range to something that provides a useful range of addresses; we chose `192.168.1.2` to `192.168.1.254`, but this is not critical.

     ![Set the DHCP range](images/router-dhcp.png)